satman81/guides/namada/scripts/readme.md

-# Namada Block Signatures Checker
+# Namada Block Sign Checker

-The Block Signatures Checker is a Bash script that allows you to analyze block signatures of validators in a specified range of block heights of namada's current testnet.
-It provides information on how many blocks each validator has signed and how many they have missed within the given range.
+The Namada Block Sign Checker is a Bash script designed for analyzing block signatures of validators in the `Namada testnet`.
+This script allows you to evaluate how many blocks each validator has signed and how many they have missed within a specified range of block heights.

 ## Prerequisites